ddyearn/ddyearn/README.md

 ### 🐈‍⬛ About me

 - 🐯 I’m SeungYeon
-- 🐾 I'm student at Dongduk Women’s University, majoring in Computer Science
+- 🏫 Graduated from Dongduk Women's University, Department of Computer Science
 - 📫 How to reach me → [dbtmddus1224@gmail.com](mailto:dbtmddus1224@gmail.com)

 ### ⚡Skills